flywheel-apps/nyu_rotator_cuff_gear_suite/README.md

-# nyu_rotator_cuff_gear_suite
+# NYU/Siemens Rotator Cuff Tear Assessment Gear Suite

 A suite of custom gears that assign readers, assign cases and gather assessed case data to provide a summary report for the management for the NYU/Siemens Rotator Cuff Tear Project.

 ## Objectives

-In order to achieve the desired workflow, three separate gears are developed:
+In order to achieve the desired workflow, four separate gears are developed:

 1. [**Assign-Readers**](./gears/assign_readers/README.md)